Zilfimian/Econometrics-Tutoring-24/Exam_3.md

 - C) To assess the normality and homoscedasticity of residuals.
 - D) To determine the significance level of the coefficients in the regression model.

+2.3 What does a low p-value associated with the F-test in regression analysis indicate?
+- A) The overall regression model is not significant.
+- B) At least one of the independent variables is not significant.
+- C) The intercept coefficient is significant.
+- D) All independent variables are significant predictors of the dependent variable.

+2.4 In a regression analysis, if the p-value associated with an independent variable's coefficient is less than the chosen significance level (e.g., 0.05), what does this suggest?
+- A) The independent variable is not a significant predictor of the dependent variable.
+- B) The independent variable is a significant predictor of the dependent variable.
+- C) The coefficient is equal to zero.
+- D) The residuals are not normally distributed.